NetworkFlux/FdF/README.md

 # -- FdF (Fil de Fer) --
 ## Usage (mac only) -- 👈

+During compilation you will see some warnings, just ignore them it comes from the MiniLibX.

 ```bash
 git clone https://github.com/NetworkFlux/FdF.git && cd FdF && bash launch.sh
 ```